alextana/memory-game/README.md

+# Repo for the memory game tutorial article

 Whilst building my portfolio website I thought it would be cool to add a little memory game for the user to play and decided it could be a great fun project to get some curious programmers to check out this wonderful compiler/framework called **Svelte**.

 ## Preview of what we're about to build: